How to Get Into College: 9 Admissions Tips

 9. Get Help When You Need It

-The college application process can be confusing and isn't something to take on alone.
-As you prepare and finalize your applications, make sure you seek assistance from people familiar with the admissions process, such as your guidance counselor and teachers.
+The college application process can be confusing and isn’t something to take on alone.
+As you prepare to submit your application, make sure to consult people familiar with the admissions process, such as your guidance counselor and teachers, on how to get into college.

 Finally, don’t forget to have someone look over and proofread your entire application.
 “Always, always, always have someone else look through it,” stressed Skeldon.
 “Grammar, spelling, punctuation — all of these little things go a long way.”